 Significant Disease Investigation (SDI) program

 Victoria is fortunate to be free of most of the serious diseases that affect animals in other parts of the world.
-Despite this fact, on-going surveillance is important in order to ensure the early detection of animal diseases that might impact on trade, regional or national productivity, public health, or biodiversity.
+Despite this fact, on-going surveillance is important in order to ensure the early detection of animal diseases that might impact on trade, regional or national productivity, public health,

 The Victorian Significant Disease Investigation (SDI) Program aims to boost Victoria's capacity for the early detection of such diseases in livestock and wildlife by increasing the participation of veterinary practitioners and subsidising the cost of investigating significant diseases.